9 ways to upcycle your old clothes

-This is a great option for any unwanted items you have that are made of strong material without much elastic to them (so t-shirts and jumpers won't work for this one, but shirts will, as will some skirts and dresses).
+This is a great option for any unwanted items you have that are made of strong material without much elastic to them (so t-shirts and jumpers won't work for this, but shirts will, as will some skirts and dresses).

-Once you've sewn the squares together and filled them with uncooked rice, either pop them in the freezer to be used as an ice pack or blast them in the microwave for 30 seconds and you've got a great little hot water bottle substitute (which will save you on your energy bills!).
+Once you've sewn the squares together and filled them with uncooked rice, blast them in the microwave for 30 seconds and you've got a great little hand warmer for those cold mornings.

 You can also create longer packs out of trouser legs that can then be placed along the bottom of your bed to keep your feet warm during the winter months!
-Check out this full tutorial for details on how to get started.
+Check out Bee in my Bonnet's full tutorial for details on how to get started.

 Transform XXL into XXLovely

-Remember those giant XXL men’s t-shirts that are always lying around in Primark sale bins for 50p?
+Ever spotted those giant XXL men’s t-shirts that are always lying around in Primark sale bins for 50p?
 Stock up on a couple and get experimenting with different ways to upcycle them.
-With all the extra material to play around with, you can go wild!
+With all the extra material to play around with, there's loads of choice!

 There are tonnes of tutorials online so get searching on YouTube and check out Pinterest for some amazing how-to guides and pictures.
 If they’re extra big tops, they can double up as jersey dresses for us girls, which are perfect for days at the beach to just throw over your bikini.